 The best time to prepare for a flood is well before it occurs.
 Actions to take include:

 - Know your risk: While every region in the U.S. has the potential to experience flooding, some areas are more likely than others because they are in a floodplain.

-- Purchase flood insurance: If you’re in an area where flooding is risk, even a low risk, purchasing flood insurance from the National Flood Insurance Program will help reduce costs related to water damage and document recovery.
+- Purchase flood insurance: If you’re in an area where flooding is a risk, even a low risk, purchasing flood insurance from the National Flood Insurance Program will help reduce costs related to water damage and document recovery.

 - Make a plan: All businesses and citizens should make a flood disaster plan and update it annually.
 A comprehensive plan includes details such as:

-- Communication plan to get in touch with family, friends, insurance agents, document recovery specialists and business stakeholders.
+- Communication plan to get in touch with family, friends, insurance agents, document recovery specialists, and business stakeholders.

 - Evacuation plans with maps.